World Dream Bank

 Since the poles don't ice up, shifts in the axial tilt aren't quite so vital as they are on cold worlds like Mars or Earth.
 There, big shifts can trigger polar meltdowns or freezes--and global droughts and floods as sealevels change.
 On Capsica, the cloudcover lessens the heat-gradient from tropics to poles; tilting and wobbling can force life to scramble as biozones shift, but tilting causes no worldwide climate catastrophes.

-Relief = quite rugged!
+= quite rugged!
 See altitude map.
-Low gravity helps, but Capsica's vigorous tectonics push up Himalayan-size ranges at plate boundaries, and huge near-Martian volcanoes rise over hot spots.
-Mt Nohaa, the highest, stands 17 km above sea level.
+Capsica's low gravity allows high peaks to build up, and the shallow seas expose them.
+Capsica's vigorous tectonics push up Himalayan-size ranges at plate boundaries, and huge near-Martian volcanoes rise over hot spots.
+The highest, Mt Heila on Nohaa, stands 15 km above sea level.
 (Mars's Olympus rises 26 above datum; Earth's Everest rises 13 km above the Indian abyssal plain).
-The lowest trench dips 6 km below sea level (our Mariana Trench is 11 km below the surface or 7 below the Pacific floor).
+Capsica's deepest trench dips 7 km below sea level (our Mariana Trench is 11 km below the surface, 7 below the Pacific floor).

 This high level is fairly stable.
 The feedback loop: when CO2 rises, the climate heats, hurricanes become year-round and planet-wide.
 Rain increases, forests spread.
 Global jungle!
 Also, the rain weathers and exposes mountain rocks; both stone and wood lock up CO2 again.
 Low CO2 scales back the hurricanes to something more Terran, shrinking the forests.
 With less living vegetation or rain-weathering of rock to absorb CO2, levels rise again.

 (Earth's less stable.
 During ice ages, forests die and deserts increase, but dust and glacial silt fertilizes seas that are nutrient-starved in warmer eras.
 Land plants die back, releasing CO2, but the seas bloom, sucking up CO2.
-Life's net effect is less, so on Earth inanimate factors like shifting currents, precession, volcanoes, and the rise of new mountain ranges can derail the CO2 cycle.
+Life's net effect is less, so on Earth inanimate factors like shifting currents, precession, volcanoes, drilling, mining, combustion (artificial or not) and the rise of new mountain ranges can all shift the CO2 level.
 But on Capsica, cooling causes big changes in forests, releasing CO2--and the long hot summer returns.)

 In ancient times, the sun (like most) was dimmer, but Capsica was already hotter than Terra during the Mesozoic (no Snowball Capsica--not with that dense atmosphere!)
-Warm-blooded life naturally settled on a core temperature above the environmental average (over 65°C, 150° F) and has stuck with it ever since.
+Warm-blooded life naturally settled on a core temperature above the environmental average (65-70°C, 150-159° F) and has stuck with it ever since.
 The real question is whether such life can settle the uplands easily--if maintaining core heat requires massive insulation or huge caloric intake, the uplands may be a biological backwater.

-Albedo (reflectivity) = High.
+= high.
 The clouds reflect more light, and the seas (darker than land, on average) are smaller.
 However, most of the light that is absorbed gets converted into infrared...